vilcans/pixel_pen/README.md

 In Color paint mode, select a color from the palette and left-click to change the character color of a cell.

+### Replace color

+In Replace color mode, select a primary color by left-clicking on the palette.
+Select a secondary color by right-clicking on the palette.
+Left-click on the image to replace the secondary color with the primary color.
+You can also right-click to replace in the other direction, i.e. replacing the primary color with the secondary.

 ### Make High-res

 The Make high-res tool changes a character cell to high-resolution mode.